FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 See other IETF documents.

 ## Search Goal

+Before defining the input of the controller, it is useful to define what the search goal is.

 The search goal is a composite consisting of several attributes, some of them are required.